vitaliiherun/profile/README.md

-# Senior Mobile Engineer - React Native
+# Senior Mobile Engineer

 ## Bio

-I'm a results-driven senior software engineer with 10 years of experience specializing in React Native Mobile Application Development.
-As a react native expert, I have comprehensive experience in the research and development areas and I can make anything from a small mobile app to full large-scale mobile applications.
+I'm a results-driven senior software engineer with 10 years of experience specializing in Mobile Application Development.
+As a mobile expert, I have comprehensive experience in the research and development areas and I can make anything from a small mobile app to full large-scale mobile applications.

 I'm an enthusiastic & talented team player and am also a deep creative thinker for strategic problem-solving.
 Working on the previous projects, I learned how to organize the architecture of large-scale data-rich mobile apps with good user experiences.

-I am standing at the edge of technologies and working with the most famous technologies like React, Swift, Kotlin etc. Being a kind of faster learner, I'm always hungry to learn new concepts and edge technologies and always strive to implement the best practices in the features.
+I am standing at the edge of technologies and working with the most famous technologies like React Native, Swift, Kotlin etc. Being a kind of faster learner, I'm always hungry to learn new concepts and edge technologies and always strive to implement the best practices in the features.

 ## Portfolio